home-assistant/home-assistant.io/source/_components/media_player.itunes.markdown

 ---

-The iTunes platform allows you to control [iTunes](http://apple.com/itunes/) from Home Assistant.
+The `itunes` media player platform allows you to control [iTunes](http://apple.com/itunes/) from Home Assistant.
 It uses a 3rd party server that you run on your Mac called [itunes-api](https://github.com/maddox/itunes-api).
-Play, pause, or skip songs remotely on iTunes running on your Mac.
+Play, pause or skip songs remotely on iTunes running on your Mac.

 In addition to controlling iTunes, your available AirPlay endpoints will be added as media players as well.
-You can then individually address them and turn them on, turn them off, or adjust their volume.
+You can then individually address them and turn them on, turn them off or adjust their volume.

+## {% linkable_title Configuration %}

 To add iTunes to your installation, add the following to your `configuration.yaml` file: